Data Leakage in Federated Averaging: Related work

 While the aforementioned works have achieved substantial progress in making gradient leakage attacks practical, the majority of these works focus on the reconstruction of a single data point or a single batch, given the respective gradient.
 Even works that consider FedAvg updates, such as \citet{geiping2020inverting} and \citet{aaai_label} focus on a setting where either small amount of epochs or small number of steps per epoch are executed on the clients' side.
 In contrast, we develop an end-to-end attack able to recover clients' data points from FedAvg updates computed on several epochs each with multiple intermediate steps -- a problem of greater practical relevance given that FL clients usually perform many local iterations before sending their updates to the server to speed up convergence \citep{fedavg}.

 \paragraph{Defenses against Gradient leakage} Several works have studied the task of defending against gradient leakage.
-There are two main types of defenses -- heuristic (e.g \citet{soteria} and \citet{precode}), which are often broken by stronger attacks \citep{balunovic2021bayesian}; and defenses based on adding random noise, that provide differential privacy guarantees \citep{dpsgd} but often result in reduced model accuracy.
+There are three main types of defenses -- heuristic (e.g \citet{soteria} and \citet{precode}), which are often broken by stronger attacks \citep{balunovic2021bayesian}; defenses based on adding random noise, that provide differential privacy guarantees \citep{dpsgd} but often result in reduced model accuracy; and defenses based on secure aggregation \citep{bonawitz2017practical} that ensure that only aggregated updates from multiple clients are disclosed to the server thus making the reconstruction harder.
 In \cref{app:defense}, we experiment with networks defended using Gaussian and Laplacian noise, as well as random gradient pruning first suggested by \citet{zhu2019deep}.
+Further, while attacking securely-aggregated updates is not the main focus of this work, following \cite{wen2022fishing}, in \cref{app:aggregation} we provide experiments on recovering data from aggregated FedAvg updates.
+As attacking aggregated updates from large number of clients remains unresolved problem in the gradient leakage community, future work is needed to obtain better results in this setting, however, we see even aggregated updates do not provide absolute client privacy.

 \paragraph{Other threat models} In this work, we focus on the honest-but-curious server model for analyzing client's data privacy.
 That is, we assume that the server follows the standard training algorithm, but can attempt to reconstruct clients data through the received updates.
 Stronger threat models have also been studied.
 Works such as \citet{fowl2022decepticons,fowl2021robbing, boenisch2021curious} demonstrate that the server can achieve much better reconstruction of private data instances by adapting the model weights and/or architecture.